-This brings several advantages, including the potential to use less centrally-generated Grid power – including at peak times when it’s most expensive.
-What’s more, when power from the Grid isn’t available for some reason, organisations with access to self-generated electricity can keep running with no risk of downtime.
+This brings several advantages, including the potential to use less centrally-generated power – including at peak times, when it’s most expensive.
+What’s more, when power from the grid isn’t available for some reason, organisations with access to self-generated electricity can keep running with no risk of downtime.

 Carlsberg has already achieved its goal of sourcing 100% renewable electricity at its breweries by 2022.
-The company is well on track with 100% renewable energy powering its 29 breweries in Western Europe in 2018.
+The company's well on track with 100% renewable energy powering its 29 breweries in Western Europe in 2018.
 And renewables are the source of 64% of its total electricity consumption worldwide.

 Corporate social responsibility and positive public relations

-For any business, a focus on setting and achieving CSR goals has the potential for generating a stronger platform for positive PR.
-In turn, this can help make the company more attractive to customers and prospects as well as investors, suppliers and other interested parties.
+For any organisation, a focus on setting and achieving CSR goals has the potential for generating a stronger platform for positive PR.
+In turn, this can help make it more attractive to customers and prospects as well as investors, suppliers and other interested parties.